Brace Belden: Early career

-After graduating from high school, Belden has said that he "always worked shitty jobs" and he supposed he "should have gone to college", with the caveat "but a lot of good that did other guys."
+Belden has said that after graduating from high school he "always worked shitty jobs" and "should have gone to college", with the caveat "but a lot of good that did other guys".
 He worked as a florist at Brothers Papadopoulos flower shop in the San Francisco Bay Area.

 In 2015, he launched a petition to cancel A Prairie Home Companion, a radio show by American Public Media.
 The petition said it "is a dumb boring show that forces millions of radio listeners under 60 to turn off their radios whenever that stupid old guy starts his rambling crap.
 All people under like 100 years old should sign this."
 Willamette Week talked to Belden about his campaign before deciding to hire him as a freelance music writer.

 In September 2016, Willamette Week received a resignation email from Belden saying he had "accepted a position out of the country."

 Syrian Civil War (2016–2017)

 Belden arrived in Syria in October 2016.
 He underwent training at the YPG's Academy, where he met other Western volunteers, including Lucas Chapman and Tommy Mørck.
 Shortly after graduating from the Academy, Belden was assigned as a machine gunner on a makeshift tank for the Raqqa campaign.
 His unit helped capture Tal Saman in the Raqqa Subdistrict in mid-November.
 Brace said, "We pushed up to Tal Saman till we had it surrounded on a half circle.
 Then we just bombarded the shit out of it."
 Many refugees fled the town and sought protection behind the YPG front line, with Belden describing "hundreds of civilians coming across for days in a row."
-At night, his unit stayed in whatever building they had just captured and camped out on rooftops in the cold.
+At night, his unit stayed in whatever building it had just captured and camped out on rooftops in the cold.
 "The first week we were out it was awful", Belden told Rolling Stone.
 After capturing Tal Saman, Belden's unit was withdrawn to Ayn Issa.
+Belden later joined the United Freedom Forces.